Seer Self-Consistency: Advance Budget Estimation for Adaptive Test-Time Scaling: Experiment

 \subsection{Experimental Setup}

 \paragraph{Evaluation benchmarks and models.} We conduct evaluations on the following datasets.
 MATH500 \citep{lightman2023let} represents a representative subset of problems from the MATH dataset \citep{hendrycks2021measuring}.
 AIME2024 \citep{aime2024}, AIME2025 \citep{aime2025}, and AMC2023 \citep{amc2023} consist of high-difficulty mathematical competition problems.
 GPQA Diamond \citep{rein2024gpqa} serves as a benchmark for graduate-level STEM reasoning tasks, providing a challenging evaluation setting.
 We evaluate on the following models: DeepSeek-R1-Distill-Qwen-7B \citep{guo2025deepseek}, DeepSeek-R1-Distill-Llama-8B \citep{guo2025deepseek}, and Qwen3-4B \citep{yang2025qwen3}.
 The first two are representative reasoning models, while Qwen3-4B supports both \emph{thinking} and \emph{non-thinking} modes, and we conduct evaluations under both settings.
+Additionally, we extend our evaluation to the larger-scale QwQ-32B \citep{qwq32b} model to verify generalizability (see Appendix~\ref{sec:large_models}).

 \paragraph{Selected baselines.} We compare our method against four baseline methods: \begin{itemize} \item \textbf{Chain of Thought (CoT)} \citep{wei2022chain} employs standard CoT prompting, where the model generates a single reasoning trajectory that directly leads to the final answer. \item \textbf{Self-Consistency (SC)} \citep{wang2022self} generates $N$ independent reasoning paths and determines the final answer by majority voting on the predicted solutions. \item \textbf{Adaptive Consistency (AC)} \citep{aggarwal2023let} sequentially generates reasoning paths in a sequential manner.
 In each step, it computes the relative frequency of unique answers and terminates sampling once the frequency of a candidate exceeds a predefined threshold or the maximum $N$ is reached.
 The final answer is again decided by majority voting. \item \textbf{Early-Stopping Self-Consistency (ESC)} \citep{liescape} improves standard SC by sequentially generating reasoning paths until the upper limit of $N$ is reached or the solutions within a sliding window of size $W$ converge to the same answer.
 The final prediction is then determined via majority voting. \end{itemize}